Guest post by Kate Galambos

 People have access to information today more than ever before.
 It is no longer enough to have consistent content across multiple channels.
 Instead, professionals need to stand out amongst the endless sea of information.

-- The overuse of adjectives: Just get to the point.
+- Avoid overusing adjectives: Just get to the point.
 Readers don’t need to know you took a few English Lit classes in college.
 In all seriousness, adjectives, which are words that modify nouns, result in long, inefficient writing.
 As a general rule avoid using words with “ly” and instead reach for strong verbs rather than weak nouns that need to be “fluffed.”
 Not only will your writing be more powerful, but you can keep your copy short and avoid losing your audience’s attention.

-- Lacking a headline: Never underestimate the power of a well-written headline.
+- Include a headline: Never underestimate the power of a well-written headline.
 Today more than ever, readers rely on headlines to tell them key information.
 Like your body copy, your headline should include a call-to-action of some kind for those readers who never make it beyond the title text.
 From a marketing standpoint, professionals should consider the length of their headline, in addition to content.
 Depending on what sort of channels you plan to use, your headline could vary from 40 to 80 characters in length across social media platforms.

 Stick to the basics when it comes to crafting any message, regardless of length or platform.
 A simple strategy is the best strategy.
 Following a few guidelines will keep readers focused on what matters, your content.
 Ready to take it to the next step?
 Check out this post on the balance between content and SEO.